-Generally, customer information should be reviewed at the frequency of once a year for high risk customers, once every two years for moderate risk customers and once every three years for low risk customers.
-If the frequency is decreased from above mentioned ones, legitimate reason is required.
+For example, customer information may be reviewed at the frequency of once a year for high risk customers, once every two years for moderate risk customers and once every three years for low risk customers.
+Not limited to this example, financial institutions, etc. may decide the frequency at their own discretion.

 Information to be reviewed is determined with the objective of obtaining information necessary for customer risk assessment, taking into account the individual and specific situations.
-When reviewing information, public information may be referred and confirmation to customers may be conducted.
+When reviewing information, public information may be referred to and confirmation with customers may be conducted.

-When performing ongoing CDD, it is important that the first line and second line of defense cooperate and take appropriate control when managing the schedule of the review of customer risk assessment; managing the customers for whom unable to complete the information review by due date; and making up for the delay in schedule.
-Also, it is expected that the management status of delay in schedule is periodically reported to the management and is taken measures to make up.
+When performing ongoing CDD, it is important that the first line and second line of defense cooperate and take appropriate control when managing the schedule of the review of customer risk assessment; managing the customers for whom the information review cannot be completed by the due date; and making up for the delay in schedule.
+Also, it is expected that the management status of delay in schedule is periodically reported to the management and measures to make up for the delay are taken.